 - Peak Sporting Body

 Grass Roots Development Investment Program

-Grass Roots Development Investment Program allow organisations (including clubs, groups, service deliverers, shire and municipal councils) to apply for up to $3,000.
+The Grass Roots Development Investment Program allows sport and active recreation clubs to apply for up to $3,000 for projects designed to;

 Facility and Capital Equipment Investment Program

 The Facility and Capital Equipment Program allows organisations (including clubs, groups, peak sporting bodies, active recreation organisations, service deliverers, shire and municipal councils) to apply for funding to help improve their capacity to provide affordable and accessible sport and recreation opportunities through development of their facilities.

 2014-15 Facilities and Capital Equipment will open for applications 25 July 2014 and close 15 September 2014.